AlaaLab/pathologist-in-the-loop/README.md

     TRAIN_FLAGS="--lr 1e-4 --batch_size 128"
     ```

-Here are some changes we experiment with, and how to set them in the flags:
+To conduct changes, set the following flags:

 *  Learned sigmas: add --learn_sigma True to MODEL_FLAGS
 *  Cosine schedule: change --noise_schedule linear to --noise_schedule   cosine
 *  Importance-sampled VLB: add --use_kl True to DIFFUSION_FLAGS and add --schedule_sampler loss-second-moment to TRAIN_FLAGS.
 *  Class-conditional: add --class_cond True to MODEL_FLAGS.

-Once you have setup your hyper-parameters, you can run an experiment like so:
+Once you have setup your hyper-parameters, you can run an experiment as follows:

 *
     ```
     python scripts/image_train.py --data_dir path/to/images $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS
     ```

-Here are some changes we experiment with, and how to set them in the flags:

-    * Learned sigmas: add --learn_sigma True to MODEL_FLAGS
-    * Cosine schedule: change --noise_schedule linear to --noise_schedule cosine
-    * Importance-sampled VLB: add --use_kl True to DIFFUSION_FLAGS and add --schedule_sampler loss-second-moment to TRAIN_FLAGS.
-    * Class-conditional: add --class_cond True to MODEL_FLAGS.

-Once you have setup your hyper-parameters, you can run an experiment like so:

-*
-    ```
-    python scripts/image_train.py --data_dir path/to/images $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS
-    ```

 ## Training - Reward model

-Our framework conceptualize the clinician feedback as a “labelling function” Γ : X × C → {0, 1} that maps the observed synthetic image ex and declared cell type (class) ec to a binary plausibility score.
-Our framework model the “pathologist” by learning their labelling function Γ on the basis of their feedback annotations.
+Our framework model the “pathologist” by learning their labelling function on the basis of their feedback annotations.
-To train a model Γ that estimates the pathologist labelling function, we construct a training dataset that comprises a mixture of real and synthetic images as follows:
+To train the reward model that estimates the pathologist labelling function, we construct a training dataset that comprises a mixture of real and synthetic images as follows:

 <p align="center">